What Is Umbrella Insurance for Auto Coverage?

 | Option 2 | $250,000 | $500,000 | $100,000 |

 These minimums far exceed most state-required minimums.
 For example, California updated its minimum liability limits to 30/60/15 in January 2025—still well below what most umbrella carriers require.
-See our car insurance coverage recommendations to ensure you're carrying the right base limits.
+See our car insurance coverage recommendations to ensure you're carrying the right base limits before applying for an umbrella policy.

 Additional Underlying Coverage Requirements